dnbexperience/eufemia/packages/dnb-design-system-portal/src/pages/quickguide-designer/accessibility.md

 ##### Progressive enhancement

 Forms, navigation and other essential components and actions should work on older browsers and devices.
-Styling comes second to content and accessibilty.
+Styling comes second to content and accessibility.

 #### Understandable